Official Rules For Romey Keeper

 Week 25 Stanley Cup week remaining two teams play each other.

 Trades, other than the off-season and during season restrictions, trades can happen as many times as owners like but teams must always be at 24 players during the season.
+No Owner can trade picks away from an upcoming draft if they are not paid in full for that upcoming season.

 Player Verification

 It has become very confusing over the years to agree on what position a player is depending on what team he is on and what way each team is using that player.
-The nhl has a backbone DB that they use at rink side live at each game to determine minutes and position etc. We use that and only that are our guide and nothing else.
+The nhl has a backbone DB that they use at rink side live at each game to determine minutes and position etc. We use that and only that as our guide and nothing else.
 It should look like this: http://www.nhl.com/scores/htmlreports/20082009/ES020181.HTM if it does not then it simply means nothing to this league.

 Centers become forwards and Forwards become Centers typically whatever they move someone to at the beginning of the season is where they leave him for the rest of the year.
-Important: It may seem unfair but every year we have 4-6 players at the beginning of the year that are moved by the NHL.
+Important: It may seem unfair but every year we have 1-2 players at the beginning of the year that are moved by the NHL.
 There is simply nothing that can be done about this.
 We will not penalize a current weeks lineup but the players position will be adjusted and the change will stay until they change it (week to week has not happened yet, lets hope it never does).